mitchellbusby/subway-map-generation/README.md

 ## What is this that I've stumbled upon?

-Going to PyCon AU 2019 inspired me to start playing around with procedural generaiton of stuff.
+Going to PyCon AU 2019 inspired me to start playing around with procedural generation of stuff.
 For art.
-Specifically, this one repository that does random generation of subway maps in Processing.py got me thinking about subway maps.
+Specifically, [this one repository](https://github.com/nathan-hellinga/subway-map-generator) that does random generation of subway maps in Processing.py got me thinking about subway maps.

 So this is a series of experiments in subway map generation.